alduris/word-world/README.md

 A Rain World mod that turns things into words.
 Lots of things.
 Download from the releases in the sidebar.

 ## Bugs and nasty things
-This mod will automatically shut off _all_ of its effects in the event something goes wrong.
-If everything starts showing up again like normal, you will know this happened.
+This mod will automatically shut off the effects of anything that causes problems in the event something goes wrong.
+If something starts showing up again like normal, you will know this happened.
 If you wish to report any issues, send a report in the issues section of this GitHub (account required) and upload the `LogOutput.log` (located in {Rain World installation folder}/BepInEx from the playthrough this happened (do not restart the game in between).

 ## Things covered
 You want the full list?
 Well, unless I forgot some or haven't updated the list in the future: